 October is one of the best months to go based on the weather, but not as much for the crowd level.
 The Disney World Crowd Calendars show October as being a higher crowd month.

-Crowds will be lower in October than the upcoming holiday season.
+Crowds will be lower in October than in the upcoming holiday season.

 Special Events in October at Walt Disney World